Alex Ruhunda

 Alex Ruhunda (born 2 December 1971) is a Ugandan research consultant, community organizer, businessman and politician.
-He is the elected Member of Parliament for Fort Portal Municipality and a representative for NRM, the ruling political party in Uganda.

 Ruhunda is the founding chairperson of the Parliamentary Forum for Road Safety, the chairperson of the Rwenzori MPs Forum, the vice chairperson of the Parliamentary Committee on Trade, Tourism and Industry and also a member of the Budget Committee in the 10th Parliament of Uganda.

+He was the elected Member of Parliament for Fort Portal Municipality and a representative for NRM, the ruling political party in Uganda in the 11th parliament.

+He did not return to the 12th Parliament (2026–2031), having been defeated by independent candidate Ronald Muhenda, who now represents Fort Portal Central Division, Fort Portal City.

-In 2007, he was the President of IACD, the International Association for Community Development and is the founder and former Executive Director of Kabarole Research and Resource Centre (KRC), a Ugandan NGO based in Toro sub-region.
+In 2007, he was the President of IACD, the International Association for Community Development and is the founder and former Executive Director of Kabarole Research and Resource Centre (KRC), a Ugandan NGO based in Tooro soub-region.
 He is also a founder member of Mountains of the Moon University, the patron of several Savings and Credit Cooperatives (SACCOs) in Uganda and sits on a number of boards of charitable organizations that include Rotary International among others.